Barzeh, Syria: History

 Barzeh's foundation dates back to at least Roman times.
 There is archaeological evidence of Roman and Aramean tombs in the area.
-Traditionally it has always been a town of the Ghouta, and therefore closely linked to agriculture.
-Rice, oil and olives and various types of fruit are produced.
+Traditionally, it has always been a town of the Ghouta and, therefore, closely linked to agriculture.
+Rice, oil and olives, and various types of fruit were produced.
+Barzeh was recorded as Berze on a Tahrir Defter record in 1535; its population at the time consisted of 38 households, 4 bachelors, and a khatib.
 In the 20th century, it was absorbed into Damascus.

 Syrian Civil War

-The municipality has been active in the Syrian civil war.
-The Sunni Barzeh al-Balad neighborhood was largely pro-rebel.
-However, the neighboring Alawite "slum" Ish al-Warwar is largely pro-government.
-The Barzeh area has been under truce between the rebels and government since 2014.
+The municipality had been active in the Syrian civil war.
+The Sunni Arab Barzeh al-Balad neighborhood was largely pro-rebel.
+However, the neighboring Alawite "slum" Ish al-Warwar was largely pro-government.
+The Barzeh area had been under truce between the rebels and government since 2014.

-On 1 April 2015, the rebels (Jaish al-Islam and the Free Syrian Army's First Brigade) launched a military campaign to expel the Islamic State of Iraq and the Levant from the Barzeh and Qaboun neighborhoods, which ended in success three days later.
+On 1 April 2015, the rebels (Jaish al-Islam and the Free Syrian Army's First Brigade) launched a military campaign to expel the Islamic State of Iraq and the Levant from the Barzeh and Qaboun neighborhoods, which succeeded three days later.
 On 8 February 2016, an IS car bomb targeting a government officer's club killed eight people in Masakin Barzeh.

-On 29 May 2017 the Syrian government regained control of the entire district.
+On 29 May 2017, the Syrian government regained control of the entire district.

+But on the night of Dec 7 and early hours of Dec 8, 2024, amid the lightning 2024 Syrian opposition offensives, some residents claimed Syrian rebels(or their recon units) already gained a foothold in Barzeh during the Battle of Damascus.